Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Story 1:

 As a cloud developer, I’d like to improve support for cloud features for openshift.
-I'd like to develop and test new cloud providers which do not ship with default kubernetes distiribution, and require support for external cloud controller manager.
+I'd like to develop and test new cloud providers which do not ship with default kubernetes distribution, and require support for external cloud controller manager.

 #### Story 2: